 Should a teacher on the Recall List change his or her address, it is the responsibility of the teacher to inform the District of the new address.
 Failure to do so within six months will result in a teacher being purged from the Recall List.
+The District shall provide written notice by certified mail to any teacher purged from the recall list, with a copy provided to the Union.

 No one should be purged from the Recall List until the Union has reviewed all the facts and the steps leading to such an action.
+Any teacher placed on the Recall List after April 1, 2017 shall be purged from the Recall List four (4) years after layoff.
+Teachers on the list, prior to April 1, 2017, shall be purged on June 30, 2020.